TallKite/linnstrument-firmware/README.md

 Default scales: of the 8 scales, the 1st and 2nd scales are 5-limit major and 5-limit minor.
 Scales 3-6 are blank but for the tonic, so that you can create your own scales on the note lights screen.
 (For the smaller, weirder edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is always the full rainbow.

-The colors use the rainbow metaphor, red-yellow-green-blue = sharp to flat = supermajor to subminor
+The colors use the rainbow metaphor, red-yellow-green-blue = sharp-to-flat = supermajor-to-subminor.
+There's a rainbow of 2nds, a rainbow of 3rds, etc.
 * white = 12-edo-ish = 3-limit
 * yellow / green = downmajor / upminor =  5-over / 5-under (examples: 5/4 and 5/3 are 5-over, 6/5 and 16/15 are 5-under)
 * blue / red = downminor / upmajor = 7-over / 7-under